40CI/40CI/README.md

 🌍 **Based in Sofia, Bulgaria**

 Welcome to my GitHub profile!
-I'm an **IT Project Manager & Software Developer** with over a decade of experience in IT leadership, software deployment, and infrastructure migrations.
+I'm an **IT Infrastructure Engineer & DevOps** with over a decade of experience in IT leadership, software deployment, and infrastructure migrations.
 Passionate about creating solutions that bridge technology and business needs.

 ---